Welcome to New Paltz!

 The math course you take depends on your major.
 Be sure to speak with an orientation advisor about the math course that is appropriate for you

 An academic advisor will be assigned to you at the start of the semester.
-You can see your advisor assignment on your progress report or in your my.newpaltz.edu account (under the Advising, View Advisor).
-If you do not have an advisor assignment, please contact your major department (see People-finder) to request an assignment.
+Your advisor assignment is indicated on your progress report and in your my.newpaltz.edu account (under the Advising, View Advisor).
+If you do not have an advisor, please contact your major department (see People-finder) to request one.
 Meet with your advisor to review your transfer credits and progress report at the beginning of the semester.
 You are required to meet with your advisor prior to registering for the next semester (see Advance Registration.)